Chad-Mufasax/dance-while-im-working/README.md

 ## Why

 Claude Code keeps asking permission mid-flow.
 If you trust what it's doing, you want a heads-up when it's stuck + a way to say "yes" from anywhere on your desk.
-This is that.
+This is that, You can scroll in peace now .

 ## Install